mapeAAU/3D-ZeF/README.md

 evaluateVideo.py

     Runs the Faster RCNN on a provided video with the provided model weights.
-The output is placed in the "proccessed" folder of the input dir, for easy linking with the tracker pipeline
+The output is placed in the provided output dir.

+evaluateImages.py

+    Runs the Faster RCNN on a provided images with the provided model weights.
+The output is placed in the provided output dir.

 #### MOT METRICS